smit7488/qr-gen-vite/README.md

 ### Netlify

-1. Build the project: `npm run build`
+1. Build: `npm run build`
-2. Drag the `dist` folder to Netlify
+2. Drag `dist` folder to Netlify

 ### Static Hosting

-* The built files in `dist` can be served by any static hosting service
+* Files in `dist` can be served by any static host

 </details>

 <div align="center">
-QR-GEN - Generate beautiful, functional QR codes for any purpose. ✨
+QR-GEN - Generate functional QR codes for any purpose.
-Made with ❤️ and React
+Built with React and Tailwind CSS
 </div>